 Using a blood pressure cuff that's too large or too small can give you inaccurate blood pressure readings.
 Your doctor's office should have several sizes of cuffs to ensure an accurate blood pressure reading.

-Also, when you measure your blood pressure at home, it's important to use the proper size cuff.
-The inflatable part of the blood pressure cuff should cover about 80 percent of the circumference of your upper arm.
-The cuff should cover two-thirds of the distance from your elbow to your shoulder.
+When you measure your blood pressure at home, it's important to use the proper size cuff.
+The inflatable part of the blood pressure cuff should cover about 40% of the distance around (circumference of) your upper arm.
+The cuff should cover 80% of the area from your elbow to your shoulder.

 If you're concerned about the size of your cuff or your blood pressure readings, talk to your doctor.
-He or she may check your blood pressure several times with the same, appropriately sized, cuff in the same arm.
-Averaging multiple readings taken during the same visit should give your "true" blood pressure at that point in time.
+You may need to have your blood pressure taken several times during your visit using the same, properly sized cuff in the same arm.
+An average of these blood pressure readings should give your "true" blood pressure for that visit.

 Sheldon G. Sheps, M.D.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.